ea909/site.c/README.md

 This was a for-fun side project and one of the goals was to eliminate dependencies from the site generation process.
-C makes it really annoying, due to build systems and header files, to starting splitting things up, so I just didn't do it.
+C makes it really annoying, due to build systems and header files, to start splitting things up, so I just didn't do it.

+If you send a pull request that splits it up nicely, I'll gladly accept.

 ## Why didn't you use Markdown?